How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Methodology

 \subsection{Language Neurons Identification}

-Following \citet{tang2024language}, the neurons in our work are defined as a linear transformation of a single column in a weighted matrix $W$ followed by a non-linear activation, SiLU~\citep{silu}.
+Following \citet{tang-etal-2024-language}, the neurons in our work are defined as a linear transformation of a single column in a weighted matrix $W$ followed by a non-linear activation, SiLU~\citep{silu}.
 For the $j$-th neuron in the $i$-th layer, its activation probability when processing responses in language $k$ is computed as:

-We define \textbf{language neurons} as those exhibiting higher activation probabilities for some languages, while discriminating from others.
-To select neurons that, despite exhibiting relatively higher entropy, still demonstrate high activation probabilities for some languages, we additionally incorporate the maximum activation probability, as formulated in Eq~\ref{eq:metric}:
+We define language-related neurons as those neurons exhibiting high activation probabilities for multiple but not all languages.
+However, methods that only focus on language specificity are defective in detecting these neurons, while these neurons are important for multilingual reasoning but exhibit low language specificity.
+To better detect the different types of neurons, we trade off two intrinsic properties of each neuron: (1)~\textit{Language-specificity}, which is quantified by the entropy of its activation probability distribution across languages; (2)~\textit{Effectiveness}, which measures the extent to which the neuron participates when the model solves tasks.
+And the effectiveness is quantified by the neuron's maximum activation probability across different languages in our work.
+By doing so, we are better able to simultaneously identify neurons that are relatively more specific and relatively more generalized.
+They are combined into a unified metric as formulated in Eq~\ref{eq:metric}:

-where $p_{i,j}'$ represents the probability distribution $p_{i,j}$ after normalization and $\lambda$ is a balancing coefficient.
-Neurons with scores falling in the lowest percentile, specifically, the bottom 5\% are selected.
+where $p_{i,j}^{\prime}$ represents the probability distribution $p_{i,j}$ after $\rm L1$ normalization and $\lambda$ is a balancing coefficient.
+Applying L1 normalization converts $p_{i,j}$~(raw probabilities on the target languages) into a valid probability distribution $p_{i,j}^{\prime}$~\citep{tang-etal-2024-language}.
+Specifically, we automatically determine a value of $\lambda$ such that general neurons are not identified as language-specific or language-related neurons shared by all $l$ languages.
+Following~\citet{tang-etal-2024-language}, neurons with scores falling in the lowest $1\%$ are selected.

-Furthermore, to identify how many languages each selected neuron is related to, we introduce a threshold $\tau$ and compute:
+Furthermore, to identify how many languages each selected neuron is related to, we introduce a threshold $\tau$:

+Following~\citet{tang-etal-2024-language}, the threshold $\tau$ is set to the top 5\% of all activation probabilities.
 A neuron is considered as a \textbf{language-specific neuron} if $N_{i,j} = 1$, and as a \textbf{language-related neuron} if $1 < N_{i,j} < l$.
-Both of them belong to \textbf{language neuron}.
-In contrast, a neuron is considered \textbf{language-agnostic neuron} if it exhibits high activation probabilities across all $l$ languages.
+Meanwhile, a neuron is considered \textbf{general neuron} if it exhibits high activation probabilities across all $l$ languages.

-Finally, given our focus on multilingual reasoning tasks, we select neurons exclusively based on responses from multilingual reasoning datasets, rather than relying on multilingual plain text~\citep{tang2024language}.
+Finally, given our focus on multilingual reasoning tasks, we select neurons exclusively based on responses from multilingual reasoning datasets, rather than relying on multilingual plain text~\citep{tang-etal-2024-language}.